herminiogg/label2thesaurus/README.md

 different meaning of the outputs.

 For distance calculation (excluding LongestCommonSubsequence) the threshold mean the maximum value that a distance result should have in order to be returned to the user.
-In addition, the confidence percentage is calculated as: `(threshold - distance) / threshold`
+In addition, the confidence percentage is calculated as: `(threshold - distance) / threshold`.
 In the case of the LongestCommonSubsequence the distance meaning is the inverse as a higher value means greater similarity.
 Therefore, for this algorithm the threshold is the minimum value that a result should return in order to be included and the confidence percentage is calculated as: `(distance - minThreshold) / distance`

 Score algorithms already give a percentage of confidence so this is taken directly from the algorithm.
 So, for these algorithms the threshold only acts as a value to filter out the values that are under the given limit.
-Take into account that Phonetic similarity algorithms only return true or false, so in these two algorithms the output will be
+Take into account that Phonetic similarity algorithms (Metaphone and Soundex) only return true or false, so for these two algorithms the output will be
 100% or 0%, with the threshold acting in the same behaviour as described for the rest of the score ones.

 ### Custom predicates